kaylah176/Project_3/README.md

 ### Necessary Files:
 1. **App.py**: Identifies property details from: Bathroom, bedroom, living area count/dimensions.
 This displays as a streamlit file, independent and instantly deployable.
 2. **Streamlit3.py**: Imports from Zillow_doc2.py, ganache, and gets NFT details from web3.
-This streamlit file allows buyers to purchase tokens, view house photos, and view the historical investment value of the house (including the house price) pulled from teh Zillow_doc2.py.
+This streamlit file allows buyers to purchase tokens, view house photos, and view the historical investment value of the house (including the house price) pulled from the Zillow_doc2.py.
 3. **RealEstateNFT.sol**: Creates the house token to be used for transactions.
 4. **OwnershipToken.sol**: Assigns % of tokens to the shareholders (manages the OWN token).